bmild/nerf/README.md

 ### Already have poses!

-In `run_nerf.py` and all other code, we use the same pose coordinate system as in [COLMAP](https://colmap.github.io/format.html#images-txt):

-> The local camera coordinate system of an image is defined in a way that the X axis points to the right, the Y axis to the bottom, and the Z axis to the front as seen from the image.
+In `run_nerf.py` and all other code, we use the same pose coordinate system as in OpenGL: the local camera coordinate system of an image is defined in a way that the X axis points to the right, the Y axis upwards, and the Z axis backwards as seen from the image.

-Poses are stored as 3x4 numpy arrays (not quaternions) that represent camera-to-world transformation matrices.
+Poses are stored as 3x4 numpy arrays that represent camera-to-world transformation matrices.
 The other data you will need is simple pinhole camera intrinsics (`hwf = [height, width, focal length]`) and near/far scene bounds.
 Take a look at [our data loading code](https://github.com/bmild/nerf/blob/master/run_nerf.py#L406) to see more.